gecko0307/dagon/README.md

 =====
 Dagon is a 3D game development framework for D. It is a work-in-progress reincarnation of [DGL](https://github.com/gecko0307/dgl) with several architecture improvements.
 The most significant changes are the following:

+* Based on SDL2
 * Ownership memory model - every object belongs to some object (owner), and deleting the owner will delete all of its owned objects.
-* Entity-component model.
-Components are called Behaviours.
+This allows semi-automatic memory management - you have to manually delete only root owners
+* Entity-component model that allows game objects behave differently and combine many behaviours
 * Scene management.
+Any scene has its own assets, entities and logical context
+* Resource management with live asset reloading support (when the file is modified with external application)
+* IQM format support
+* More texture formats support: PNG, JPG, TGA, BMP.

 Dagon is still under development and doesn't have eye candy features yet.
 It's just a framework that you can use to build your own OpenGL-based graphics pipeline - just define your own Drawables, Behaviours and Scenes.
 In future, some functionality from DGL will be ported to Dagon.